deloachtech/backstack-docs/docs/guide/user/lock-screen.md

 # Lock Screen

-The lock screen is a security feature that allows users to temporarily relinquish access to all features of the application.
-The user must enter their password to regain their original access.
+Although the API is called `lock-screen`, it does not actually lock the user's screen.
+Instead, it returns a session object with an empty access value effectively locking the user out of the application.
+The user must then unlock the screen by submitting their password to the API.

 ## Lock session